 One more use for the Gold Miner is to take small specimens from an area and use the Miner to sample.
 Usually, when a gold prospector goes to an area, he pans small samples moving about to find a promising area to spend time on.
 Hand panning is tough; it can be miserable on your legs and back.
 The sampling process is a necessary step to save your back.
 I have parked my truck in an area with the tailgate down and my Miner positioned on it.
 I can walk away and come back with a small sample and test it with the machine quickly.
 It doesn't seem that many people do this, but I think it is helpful.
 You can't wash a lot of material this way because it will clog up your pump with mud.

-I am familiar with five brands of spiral wheels.
-It may be that there are more.
+I am familiar with five brands of spiral wheels, but there may be more.
 Of the five, two seem to be the favorites.
-One of the best, and my own machine, is a Gold Miner Spiral Panning Wheel.
+One of the best and my own machine is a Gold Miner Spiral Panning Wheel.
 The other is called the Desert Fox Gold Panning Machine.
-It is these two brands that the article will address.
-For those interested in reading up on other brands, there is also a Gold Genie Spiral Wheel, a Camel Mining Desert Fox Gold Panning Machine. and a Gold Magic Spiral Wheel.
+It is these two brands that this article addresses.
+For those interested in reading up on other brands, there is also a Gold Genie Spiral Wheel, a Camel Mining Desert Fox Gold Panning Machine, and a Gold Magic Spiral Wheel.

 What Sets the Gold Miner Apart?

 A helpful feature on the Gold Miner is a recess on the side of the wheel.
 Black sand that is moving falls as the wheel turns increasing the turbulence and enhancing the speed of black sand extraction.

 There is a cardboard template that is easy to use while adjusting the angle and flow of the panning wheel.
 It is also reported that additional tweaking will enable the owner to accumulate gemstones.
 I have never done this.